-651 Matthews KA, Abrams B, Crawford S, Miles T, Neer R, Powell LH, Wesley D. Body mass index in mid-life women: relative influence of menopause, hormone use, and ethnicity.
+679 Matthews KA, Abrams B, Crawford S, Miles T, Neer R, Powell LH, Wesley D. Body mass index in mid-life women: relative influence of menopause, hormone use, and ethnicity.
 International Journal of Obesity and Related Metabolic Disorders.
 2001;25(6):863-873.
+Primary Question:

-Primary Question: Summary of Findings: Self-reported weight adjusted for height was similar in women reported a natural menopause and in premenopausal women.
+Summary of Findings: Self-reported weight adjusted for height was similar in women reported a natural menopause and in premenopausal women.
 However, women who had a hysterectomy were heavier and women who used hormone replacement therapy were lighter.

-reported a natural menopause and in premenopausal women.
-However, women who had a hysterectomy were heavier and women who used hormone replacement therapy were lighter.
 The effects of menopause and hormone use were small relative to those of physical activity and ethnicity.
 [WG#34]

 Avis NE, Crawford SL.
 SWAN: What It Is and What We Hope to Learn.
-Menopause

-Management.
+Menopause Management.
 2001;10(3):8-15.

-Summary of Findings: Some of the key findings reported from the cross-sectional data that will be mentioned include prevalence of symptoms, factors related to age of menopause, and attitudes towards menopause.
+Primary Question: Summary of Findings: Some of the key findings reported from the cross-sectional data that will be mentioped include prevalence of symptoms, factors related to age of menopause, and will be mentioned include prevalence of symptoms, factors related to age of menopause, and attitudes towards menopause.
 [WG#161]

-653 Gold EB, Bromberger J, Crawford S, Samuels S, Greendale GA, Harlow SD, Skurnick J. Factors Associated with Age at Natural Menopause in a Multiethnic Sample of Midlife Women.
+681 Gold EB, Bromberger J, Crawford S, Samuels S, Greendale GA, Harlow SD, Skurnick J. Factors Associated with Age at Natural Menopause in a Multiethnic Sample of Midlife Women.
 American Journal of Epidemiology.
 2001;153(9):865-874.
 Primary Question:

 Summary of Findings: Japanese women had significantly later and Hispanic women an earlier menopause.
 Current smokers had a significantly earlier menopause than former or never smokers, by about 1-2 years.
 Women who had never given birth, never used oral contraceptives, were less educated, or with a history of heart disease had significantly earlier menopause.
+[WG#6/13]

-Avis NE, Stellato R, Crawford S, Bromberger J, Ganz P, Cain V, Kagawa-Singer M. Is there a menopausal syndrome?
+682 Avis NE, Stellato R, Crawford S, Bromberger J, Ganz P, Cain V, Kagawa-Singer M. Is there a menopausal syndrome?
 Menopausal status and symptoms across racial/ethnic groups.
 Social Science and Medicine.
 2001;52(3):345-356.
+Primary Question: